Required DAWIA Training:

 ATAP provides tuition assistance for Military Occupational Specialty (MOS)51 Contracting (51C) Noncommissioned Officers (NCOs) who must meet one of the following Defense Acquisition Workforce Improvement Act (DAWIA)education requirement for their current position:

 - – Need at least 24 credit hours in accounting, law, business, finance, contracts, purchasing economics, industrial management, marketing, quantitative methods, or organization and management.

 - – Bachelor’s degree in an acquisition or approved business field of study.

-- MOS 51C NCOs are not eligible to apply for classes towards a master’s degree unless specified in the posted announcement.
-MOS 51C NCOs may only apply for one of the above.
-Funds for any course cannot be split (i.e. cannot use the GI Bill to fund part of a class and then use ATAP to fund the balance of the same course).
-Only one government source may be used per course.
-MOS 51C NCOs must use their military tuition assistance allocated per fiscal year (FY) before using FY funds allocated by ATAP.
+- Only one government source of funding may be used at a time.
+For example, one funding source cannot be used to fund part of a course and use ATAP to fund the balance of the same course.
+MOS 51C NCOs must either exhaust, as much as possible, their military tuition assistance for each FY prior to using ATAP funds or use the ATAP to fund their educational goals.
 An Active Duty Service Obligation is required as part of the application process and implemented upon completion of the program.
 A minimum grade of “B” is required for all graduate credit hours.
 A minimum grade of “C” is required for all undergraduate credit hours.
 Reimbursement is required if the grade for each course is not met.